opentok/Opentok-Python-SDK/README.rst

 work with OpenTok 1.0 archives.)

 The OpenTok.create_session() method now includes a media_mode parameter, instead of a p2p parameter.
+The default setting for the create_session() method is to create a session with the media mode set to relayed.
+In previous versions of the SDK, the default setting was to use the OpenTok Media Router (media mode set to routed).
+In a relayed session, clients will attempt to send streams directly between each other (peer-to-peer); if clients cannot connect due to firewall restrictions, the session uses the OpenTok TURN server to relay audio-video streams.

 For details, see the reference documentation at
 <http://www.tokbox.com/opentok/libraries/server/python/reference/index.html>.